Josephine Beall Willson Bruce: Activism

 The exclusion of African-American women from white suffrage groups prompted African-American feminists to form their own separate national organization, giving Josephine Bruce the chance to play various leadership roles.
 She accordingly became associated with the National Organization of Afro-American Women (NACW), running for the vice presidency of the organization in 1896.
 Despite her work for the organization, she lost the election, possibly because of her fair complexion.
 She helped inspire the career of Mary Church Terrell by inviting the younger woman to stay with her in Washington.

 Bruce also worked alongside black female teachers to strengthen the newly created National Association for the Advancement of Colored People (NAACP).
 Bruce was also involved with the World Purity Federation and Women's Christian Temperance Union.
 In addition to her activism, she traveled extensively with her husband when he lectured on a circuit as a Senator.
 She became the editor of the NACW's National Notes, her writings for which discussed the need for better education for colored women.

 Despite Bruce's heavy involvement with the NACW, members of the NACW accuses Mary Church Terrell, Bruce's friend and president of the NACW, of handpicking Bruce to be her successor.

 Bruce was also a strong proponent for suffrage, aligning her goals with those of the NACW.

-Bruce continued to live in Washington, D.C. in the following years as a socialite, and eventually moved to West Virginia, where she lived until her death.
+Bruce continued to live in Washington, D.C., in the following years as a socialite, and eventually moved to West Virginia, where she lived until her death.
 She was respected by many, though her light complexion, which alienated black women, and her African heritage, which alienated white women, made her an outsider to the both groups.

 Effects of Class

-Josephine Bruce and her husband were part of an newly-emerging elite African-American class that saw itself as separate from and unconcerned with the larger Africa-American community.
+Josephine Bruce and her husband were part of an newly emerging elite African-American class that saw itself as separate from and unconcerned with the larger African-American community.
 Members of this aspiring elite “defended the thesis that the social equality of all Negroes was a concept destructive to racial progress”.
 Professional men such as scholars and office holders, despite obstacles, became more similar to the white community.

-Many Africans Americans thought the Bruces were “not good enough for whites and too good for their own race” Many white people in 1883 thought that wealth, learning, and official place did not give African-American families, like the Bruces, the right to enter white society.
+Many African Americans thought the Bruces were “not good enough for whites and too good for their own race” Many white people in 1883 thought that wealth, learning, and official place did not give African-American families, like the Bruces, the right to enter white society.
 As a result, the Bruces won complete acceptance from neither whites nor African-Americans.